 The Sonos One is essentially a Play:1 with Amazon Alexa built-in, and that’s a winning combination in our book.
-It isn’t completely without limitations, though, and the question of whether to upgrade from a Play:1 to a One is a tricky one.

 In shape and size, the One looks are practically identical to the Play:1.
 The only significant aesthetic departure is the replacement of the Play:1’s grey wraparound grille with a black or white grille, depending on the colour of speaker you’ve chosen.

 Overall, the One blends into its surroundings even more effectively than its predecessor.

 Things have changed on the top plate, where the three buttons of the Play:1 have been replaced by a touch-sensitive panel decorated with a circle of tiny, white LEDs and symbols.